In this article you will discover how to stop procrastinating in your professional life and in your private life.

 If, for example, you say that you are not able to do a certain task, then you can say that you are going to do your best to do it.

-This small change may seem insignificant or unnecessary, but it is the first step in reprogramming unconscious processes that influence your work efficiency and your private life.
+This small change may seem insignificant or unnecessary, but it is the first step in reprogramming unconscious processes that influence your efficiency at work and in your private life.

 These automatic thoughts can be the result of past experiences, beliefs, social or even cultural conditioning.